angelperezcastro/AI_Agent_for_auto-grading/README.md

 It scans UI files for visible loading states, error states, cleanup/finally behavior, and email-specific user messages around OAuth, test emails, and submission email failures.

 ---

-## Known Limitations

-- No root-level README was detected before this generated README; existing documentation is distributed across `docs/` and the frontend README.
-- The data model supports overdue states, and the UI displays overdue status when present, but no dedicated scheduler or background job was found that automatically marks unlocked deliverables as overdue after seven days.
-- `deadline_at` is stored on submission creation.
-There is no separate unlock timestamp model for measuring the full one-week window before a student submits the next deliverable.
-- AI evaluation runs as a FastAPI background task, not through a durable queue.
-If the server process stops during evaluation, a job queue would be more reliable.
-- The evaluator depends on Gemini API availability, quotas, and model behavior.
-- Live Gemini tests are intentionally skipped unless explicitly enabled because they call an external paid or quota-limited service.
-- Gmail sending depends on connected Gmail accounts and Google OAuth configuration.
-- Subject-level Gmail default clearing is not fully supported by the current frontend/backend flow; the Settings UI reports this explicitly.
-- One submissions route, `/submissions/enrollment/{enrollment_id}`, should be verified locally because it is declared after the dynamic `/submissions/{submission_id}` route.
-- There is no evidence of an administrator role beyond student and professor.

----